 - Remind your child about the du`aa’(supplication) he or she should read before sleep.

 - Try not to talk about nightmares just before your child sleeps.

 - Tell your child to think of good things, like family, friends, or anything else that is pleasant.

 If a child suffers from recurrent or very disturbing nightmares, the aid of a therapist may be required.

 May Allah Most High help you and guide you in raising excellent Muslim children.
 Thank you for being concerned.

-Disclaimer:The conceptualization and recommendations stated in this response are very general and purely based on the limited information provided in the question.In no event shall AboutIslam, its counselors or employees be held liable for any damages that may arise from your decision in the use of our services.
+Disclaimer:The conceptualization and recommendations stated in this response are very general and purely based on the limited information that was provided in the question.In no event shall AboutIslam, it’s volunteers, writers, scholars, counselors, or employees be held liable for any direct, indirect, exemplary, punitive, consequential or other damages whatsoever that may arise through your decision or action in the use of the services which our website provides.